-According to a research by Cadavos (2019), high-rise school buildings that are also earthquake- and typhoon-resistant must be constructed in order to protect both the community and the pupils.
+According to research by Cadavos (2019), high-rise school buildings that are also earthquake- and typhoon-resistant must be constructed in order to protect both the community and the pupils.
 With all these at hand, the participant's perceptions which can be identified as GAP in the implementation of Disaster Risk Reduction Management that deters the safety of all stakeholders of Visayas State University Tolosa, the researcher was able to extract two main conceptions (II-1) Lifesaving and protective equipment and (II-2) Source of budget for resilient building reconstruction.
-Under the first perception Lifesaving and protective equipment were three sub-concepts; (II.1-1) Technology for speedy broadcast; (II.1.2) Solar lighting and powerful generator and (II.1.3) Lifesaving Vehicle.
-During the conduct of the follow interview to the selected participants about the discovered theme; Technology for speedy broadcast according to the school chancellor Dr. Quenstein D. Lauzon she respond "the school is really in need of such technology that will allow the administration of the school send a real time information disseminations especially before, during and after the emergencies thru this measure all stakeholders will be given a real time information about the status or updates of the emergency, with regards of the second concept Solar lighting and powerful generator, the school has an existing generator but limited only to two buildings the Administration Building and the Dormitory building and the rest of the classrooms and other offices doesn't have a backup power supply if there are issues of power supply outage in the area.
-And Lifesaving vehicle at present there are a total of three school vehicles but only one is in good running condition and used as the all-around vehicle of the employees which most of the time always has its itinerary daily and leaving the campus no vehicle to be used during the emergencies.
-And lastly, (II-1) Source of Budget for resilient building reconstruction; (II-1.1) Resilient Building Structure with fire safety equipment, according to the in-charge of Physical Plant and Facilities Officers Mr. Arnel Agrava stating; "there are really school buildings that were built before the promulgation of the National Building Code of the country and at present the reconstruction of these buildings were not the priority of the current budget but hoping that soon a budget will be allocated for this concern".
+Under the first perception, Lifesaving and protective equipment were three sub-concepts: (II.1-1) Technology for speedy broadcast, (II.1.2) Solar lighting and powerful generator, and (II.1.3) Lifesaving Vehicle.

+During the conduct of the following interview with the selected participants about the discovered theme, Technology for speedy broadcast, the school chancellor, Dr Quenstein D. Lauzon, responded, "The school is really in need of such Technology that will allow the administration of the school send real-time information dissemination especially before, during and after the emergencies thru this measure all stakeholders will be given real-time information about the status or updates of the emergency, with regards of the second concept Solar lighting and powerful generator, the school has an existing generator but limited only to two buildings the Administration Building and the Dormitory building and the rest of the classrooms and other offices does not have a backup power supply if there are issues of power supply outage in the area.
+Moreover, Lifesaving vehicle at present, there are a total of three school vehicles, but only one is in good running condition and used as the all-around vehicle of the employees.
+Most of the time, it always has its itinerary daily and leaves the campus with no vehicle to be used during emergencies.
+Moreover, lastly, (II-1) Source of Budget for resilient building reconstruction; (II-1.1) Resilient Building Structure with fire safety equipment, according to the in-charge of Physical Plant and Facilities Officers Mr. Arnel Agrava stating; "there are really school buildings that were built before the promulgation of the National Building Code of the country and at present the reconstruction of these buildings were not the priority of the current budget but hoping that soon a budget will be allocated for this concern".